 (2) The arbitration rules may provide that, if a party to a dispute is under a legal disability (otherwise than because of being a child), an arbitrator may adjourn or defer the proceeding or proposed proceeding until a litigation guardian is appointed to act on the party’s behalf, whether under the Guardianship and Administration Act 1990 or otherwise.

-[Section 196 inserted by No. 31 of 2011 s.
+[Section 196 inserted: No. 31 of 2011 s.
 51.]

 197. Interpreters and assistants